-The carnation is native to many countries across the Mediterranean region, including Greece, Italy, and Spain, where it has been grown and used for thousands of years.
-Scientifically known as Dianthus Caryophyllus, the carnation’s genus name is thought to translate to ‘divine flower’ from the Greek words dios and anthos.
-Originally only occurring in a pink-purple colour, they can now be found in almost every colour through breeding and the production of cultivars.
+The carnation is native to many countries across the Mediterranean region, including Greece, Italy, and Spain.
+Here it has been grown and used for thousands of years.
+Scientifically known as Dianthus Caryophyllus.
+The carnation’s genus name is thought to translate to ‘divine flower’ from the Greek words dios and anthos.
+Originally only occurring in a pink-purple colour.
+They can now be found in almost every colour through breeding and the production of cultivars.
 Surprise someone today with a delightful bouquet of carnations from Flowers Across Melbourne.

 The other January flower is the Snowdrop.
-With radiant white flowers that dangle languorously from its slender green stem-like elegant beads of snow, it’s clear where this flower gets its common name.
-Snowdrops belong to the Galanthus group of flowers, which contains about 20 different species, with the Galanthus nivalis being the most popular.
-Symbolising innocence, purity, and hope, this birth month flower grows well during winter in New South Wales, as well as Tasmania, South Australia, and other cooler areas of Australia.
+With radiant white flowers that dangle languorously from its slender green stem-like elegant beads of snow.
+It’s clear where this flower gets its common name.
+Snowdrops belong to the Galanthus group of flowers, which contains about 20 different species.
+With the Galanthus nivalis being the most popular.
+Symbolising innocence, purity, and hope.
+This birth month flower grows well during winter in New South Wales, as well as Tasmania, South Australia.
+As well as other cooler areas of Australia.

 February: Iris, Violet, and Primrose

 The month of February is unique not only in the number of its days but also sets itself apart by having not two but three birth month flowers.
 Irises are typically found in dry, rocky areas and the most common varieties have a ‘beard’, which is usually a different colour from the rest of the flower petals.
 In fact, irises come in such a wide variety of colours that the word iris in Greek means ‘rainbow’.
-And if you ever come across the exceptionally rare black iris then consider yourself very lucky, as it is notoriously elusive.
+And if you ever come across the exceptionally rare black iris then consider yourself very lucky.
+This birth month flower is notoriously elusive.
 You can purchase an exquisite bouquet of irises for yourself or your Aquarian bestie from Flowers Across Melbourne with same-day delivery.

 Violets are thought to represent loyalty, wisdom, faith, and courage.
-Their flowers typically have five petals and, despite their name, violets come in a variety of different colours, including white and yellow.
-There are over 500 species of violets that we know of today and they are perfect flowers for the winter season because they survive cold winters well.
+Their flowers typically have five petals.
+Despite their name, violets come in a variety of different colours, including white and yellow.
+There are over 500 species of violets that we know of today.
+Making them the perfect flowers for the winter season because they survive cold winters well.

-Gloriously vibrant and uplifting, the magnificent daffodil has been featured in a myriad of noteworthy poems, with the most famous being that of the romantic William Wordsworth.
-Easy to grow and care for, daffodils are generous bloomers with flowering seasons typically lasting anywhere between six weeks and six months depending on geographical location and breed.
+Gloriously vibrant and uplifting, the magnificent daffodil has been featured in a myriad of noteworthy poems.
+It is one of the most recognisable birth month flowers.
+The most famous being that of the romantic William Wordsworth.
+Easy to grow and care for, daffodils are generous bloomers.
+Flowering seasons typically last anywhere between six weeks and six months depending on geographical location and breed.

 There are about 50 different species of daffodils, which are native to various parts of Northern and Western Europe.
-In Australia, this birth month flower enjoys the slightly cooler weather of the southern states and performs best when it receives full sun.
+In Australia, this flower enjoys the slightly cooler weather of the southern states.
+It also performs best when it receives full sun.
 Scientifically known as Narcissus, daffodils symbolise rebirth and joy, and serve as a reminder that brighter days are coming.

 April: Daisy & Sweet Pea

-Cheering up April babies with its sunny disposition and joie de vivre is the delightful daisy.
-With charming upturned flowers that balance on precariously thin, single stems, daisies may seem quite delicate but they are in fact one of the most tolerant and toughest plants out there.
-They can handle a variety of conditions quite well, including full sun, mild drought, frost, and even salty soil.
+Cheering up April babies with its sunny disposition and joie de vivre is the delightful daisy one of the cutest birth month flowers.
+With charming upturned flowers that balance on precariously thin, single stems.
+Daisies may seem quite delicate but they are in fact one of the most tolerant and toughest plants out there.
+In fact, they can handle a variety of conditions quite well, including full sun, mild drought, frost, and even salty soil.
 Symbolising loyalty and innocence, daisies are a popular choice for bridal bouquets.

 Sweet peas are absolutely gorgeous flowers with elegant ruffled petals that come in a myriad of pastel colours.
-Fittingly associated with blissful pleasure, its scientific name, Lathyrus odoratus, translates to ‘very passionate’ from the Greek words la and thyros and ‘fragrant’ from the Latin word odoratus.
-Native to Italy, sweet peas are renowned for their wonderful scent and many cultivars have been developed with a focus on enhancing their fragrance.
+Fittingly associated with blissful pleasure.
+Its scientific name, Lathyrus odoratus, translates to ‘very passionate’ from the Greek words la and thyros and ‘fragrant’ from the Latin word odoratus.
+Native to Italy, sweet peas are renowned for their wonderful scent.
+Additionally, many cultivars have been developed with a focus on enhancing their fragrance.